wiseshinobi/pinebear/finance/minimalist-mutual-fund-portfolio-apr-2018/index.md

 invested for at least a month in case the NAV of the fund falls due to a sharp spike in the interest rate.
 When it comes to liquid funds, the total amount of money managed by the fund (AUM) matters.
 Pick one with a higher AUM.
-This enables a lower expense ratio and a higher degree of diversification which will lower credit risk.
+This allows a higher degree of diversification which will lower credit risk.
 Any of the top liquid funds by AUM size (ICICI / SBI / HDFC etc.) will do.
 If you don't want the small risk that come with a liquid fund, pick an overnight fund such as the SBI Overnight Fund.